The Amex Platinum offers a slew of lucrative benefits in exchange for its $695 annual fee. This guide explains who should (and shouldn’t) apply.

 This guide explains the outstanding features of the Amex Platinum, who this card is best for and how anyone can take advantage of its benefits.

 The Amex Platinum comes with a generous welcome offer, as well as the chance to earn more bonus points during your first six months.
-Here are the main cardholder details you should consider as you weigh the pros and cons:
+Here are the main details you should consider as you weigh the pros and cons of the Platinum Card from American Express:

-- Earn 100,000 Membership Rewards points when you spend $6,000 on purchases on your card within six months of account opening
+- You earn 100,000 Membership Rewards points when you spend $6,000 on purchases on your card within six months of account opening

-- Also, earn 10X points on up to $25,000 in combined spending at restaurants worldwide and when you Shop Small in the U.S. for the first six months
+- An additional 10X points on up to $25,000 in combined spending at restaurants worldwide and when you Shop Small in the U.S. for the first six months

-- Earn 5X points on up to $500,000 spent per calendar year on airfare booked directly with airlines and airfare booked through American Express Travel, and 5X points on prepaid hotels booked through American Express Travel; also, earn 1X points on other purchases
+- 5X points on up to $500,000 spent per calendar year on airfare booked directly with airlines and airfare booked through American Express Travel, and 5X points on prepaid hotels booked through American Express Travel and 1X points on other purchases.

 - $695 annual fee

-- New cardholder benefits include up to $300 in credits toward Equinox gym membership, up to $240 in digital entertainment credits, a $179 CLEAR credit and up to $200 in credits toward prepaid bookings with Fine Hotels & Resorts or The Hotel Collection properties
+- New cardholder benefits: statement credits to cover the full cost of a Walmart+ monthly membership, up to $300 in credits toward Equinox gym membership, $300 annual statement credit on the SoulCycle At-Home Bike through Equinox+, up to $240 in digital entertainment credits, $179 CLEAR credit and up to $200 in credits toward prepaid bookings with Fine Hotels & Resorts or The Hotel Collection properties

 Is the $695 annual fee worth it?